DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 7: Upload Your Changes to GitHub

 When you are finished, it is time to commit.
 "Commit" is an action you can do with Git, it is a way to wrap up your changes into one tidy package with a message to describe what the changes are.
-To commit, open a terminal and type in `git add --all` (this flags all of your changes so the commit can scoop them up) then type in `git commit`.
+To commit, open a terminal/command line and type in `git add --all` (this flags all of your changes so the commit can scoop them up) then type in `git commit`.

 You will be prompted to enter a commit message.
 A commit message should be one sentence.
 Keep it short, less than sixty letters, and use the imperative form for verbs.
 Eg. `Add some images to my home page.` or `Update my index.html.` or `Completely redesign my home page.`  Make it descriptive.  **Do NOT do anything like this:** `Changed stuff` or `i added a title bar and then i added an image of a cat and then i added another image of a cat`.
 If you need to add extra description, you can add it below the message.
 For example: